 It sounds like something you cook with rather than a hair care product.
 And in truth, it’s both of those!

-I wanted answers, so I did my research, and after reading up on the black seed oil benefits for hair, I knew I’d be hooked.
+I wanted answers, so I did my research, and after reading up on the benefits of black seed oil for hair, I knew I’d be hooked.

 This stuff is powerful, natural, multi-use, and works to transform dry, frazzled hair into deeply nourished, glorious locks.